LiamJCates/Programming-Notes/C++/PointersAndReferences.md

 Uninitialized pointers can result in your program accessing invalid memory locations, resulting in a crash.

+When you access the characters of the string through a pointer, you need to put parentheses around the asterisk and the pointer variable.
+Otherwise, the compiler gets confused and first tries to access the index in brackets with the variable name and afterward applies the asterisk.

+(*ptrToString)[i]

 You don’t want a random memory address to be accessed so you initialize a pointer to NULL.
 NULL is a value that can be checked against and one that cannot be a memory address:
 PointedType * PointerVariableName = NULL; // initializing value